MousaviLaleh/Cryptocurrencies/README.md

 <br/>
 Most of the cryptocurrencies are part of class #0 and #3. <br/>
-The snapshot above shows that BitTorrent is the only cryptocurrency in class #2. <br/>
+The snapshot below shows that BitTorrent is the only cryptocurrency in class #2. <br/>

 <p align="center"><img src="Resources/04.png"></p>